centrahq/api-documentation/pages/04.guides/erp-with-gql/docs.md

 [TBD]

+### Modifying size charts (not recommended)

+It's usually better and cleaner to create a new size chart, instead of modifying existing ones, especially if they are used in existing records, like orders and shipments.

+Still, here you go: [TBD]

 ## Warehouses - read and create

 [Warehouses](/overview/stock#warehouses-and-allocation-rules) are the logical entities holding product Stock.
 Warehouse stock items connect directly to each variant size.